acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ## Installation

 <p>Start from a fresh ubuntu install.
-I have used 18.04.4 on a computer connected to my local network.</p>
+I have used 22.04 on a computer connected to my local network.</p>
+<p>I have tested as well on a Fedora 38 install.
+Works as well.</p>
 <p>To make things easy, after the installation was complete, I went into the router configuration and fixed the IP for that computer, using its MAC address.
 This is to ensure that when running JupyterHub, the IP address is fixed.</p>
 <p> We are assuming root access here </p>
 <p>Install the Universe repository:</p>